aa9gj/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-Arby Abood is a PhD candidate at the University of Virginia School of Medicine.
-Arby uses systems genetics approaches to elucidate the genetic of osteoporosis.
+I’m a PhD candidate, bioinformatician and data scientist at The University of Virginia School of Medicine.
+My research focuses on identifying theraputic targets for ostoeoporosis using systems genetics.
+I am currently integrating genome-wide assocition studies, splice quantitative trait loci, long-read RNA sequencing, and proteomics to identify novel isoforms as candidate causal mediators of disease.
+I love talking about genomics, bioinformatics, soccer, and cooking.